Packages are sorted into the following three categories:

 Potential sync issues

-Be aware that DT types have the potential to become out of sync with the package that they aim to add types support for.
+Be aware that DT types have the potential to become out of sync with the package that they aim to add types of support for.
 For example, a package author may decide to convert their package from DefinitelyTyped to TypeScript.
 In this case, case NPM should reflect the correct information, displaying the TS icon instead of DT.

 Packages without any support